Skip to main content

 The first is deferred division, often called if, as and when payments, which refers to shared payments when the retired SM starts receiving his pension.
 This is the most common way of allocating the pension between the spouse and SM.
 In the usual situation, a share of the SM’s pension is paid to the former spouse (FS).
 This can be done by the retired pay center through garnishment if the marriage and the length of service overlap by at least 10 years; otherwise the payment must be made by the SM.

 The second involves a present-value offset, in which property or money is traded against the present value of the pension.
-For example, the house and other property might go to Mrs. Doe and COL Doe would receives the pension, if they are approximately equal in value.
-Both of these topics are covered in the Silent PartnerMilitary Pension Division: Scouting the Terrain.
+For example, the house and other property might go to Mrs. Roberts, with COL Roberts receiving the pension, if they are approximately equal in value.
+Both of these topics are covered in the Silent Partner, Military Pension Division: Scouting the Terrain.

-When dividing the military pension on a deferred division basis, there are four separate ways to make the division that the retired pay center will accept for direct payments to Mrs. Doe.
-These four methods are set out in the pension division regulations.[x]
-They are explained in detail in the Silent PartnerGetting Military Pension Division Orders Honored by the Retired Pay Center.
+Opening the Attack.
+When dividing the military pension on a deferred division basis, there are four separate ways to make the division that the retired pay center will accept for direct payments to Mrs. Roberts.
+These four methods are set out in the pension division regulations.[ix]
+They are explained in detail in the Silent Partner, Getting Military Pension Division Orders Honored by the Retired Pay Center.

 Fixed dollar amount.
-A fixed dollar clause might read: Wife is awarded $550 per month, payable from Husband’s retired pay.
+A fixed dollar clause might read: Wife is awarded $550 per month, payable from Husband’s disposable retired pay.

 Percentage clause.
 A percentage clause might state: Wife is granted 40% of Husband’s disposable retired pay.

 Formula clause.
-This is an award expressed as a fraction or a ratio, and it is usually employed when a SM is on active duty (or a member of the National Guard or Reserves and is still drilling).
-It might read: Wife shall receive 50% of the Husband’s disposable retired pay times a fraction, the numerator being the months of marital pension service, and the denominator being the total months of service by Husband.
-The court must then provide the numerator, which is usually the months of marriage during which time the member performed creditable military service.
+This is an award expressed as a fraction or a ratio, and it is usually employed when a SM is on active duty (or a member of the National Guard or Reserves is still drilling).
+It might read: Wife shall receive 50% of the Husband’s retired pay times a fraction, the numerator being the months of marital pension service, and the denominator being the total months of service by Husband.
+The order or agreement must then provide the numerator, which is usually the months of marriage during which time the member performed creditable military service.
 In Guard/Reserve cases, when the member is still drilling, this fraction must be expressed in terms of retirement points, not time.

 Hypothetical clause.
-This is an award based on a rank or status which is different from that which exists when the servicemember retires.
-For example, the order might say: Wife is granted 40% of what a major would earn if he were to retire on January 31, 2022 with 18 years of military service and a retired pay base of $7,200 per month.
+This is an award based on a rank or status which is different from that which exists when the SM retires.
+For example, the order might say: Wife is granted 40% of what a major would earn if he were to retire on January 31, 2022 with 18 years of military service and a retired pay base of $5,200 per month.
 This is often used when state law requires that the share of the pension awarded to the spouse be determined according to the grade and years of service of the member at a specific date, such as the date of divorce or of separation (see below).
-This is the most complicated of the four, and the attorney should pay careful attention to the tips and terms set out in the Silent PartnerMilitary Pension Division: Guidance for Lawyers.
+It is also available if the parties consent to the arrangement, regardless of the requirements of state law.
+This is the most complicated of the four clauses, and the attorney should pay careful attention to the tips and terms set out in the Silent Partner, Military Pension Division: Guidance for Lawyers.

 Husband shall pay to Wife fifty percent (50%) of the disposable retired pay that he receives from the Defense Finance and Accounting Service at retirement.